 After getting certified, companies that are approved mentors can make costly legal mistakes.
 An example includes having more that one protege with no prior approval from the SBA.

-The SBA Area Office / Can authorize you as a mentor to have more than one protégé at a time only if the mentor can demonstrate that mentor will the additional mentor/protégé relationship will not adversely affect the development of either of the two protégé firm (e.g., the second firm may not be a competitor of the first firm).
+The SBA Area Office / Can authorize you as a mentor to have more than one protégé at a time only if the mentor can demonstrate that the additional relationship will not adversely affect the development of either of the two protégé firm (e.g., the second firm may not be a competitor of the first firm).
 See information about the Consequences of Procurement Fraud Schemes & Avoiding Criminal Liability

 Tip: Under 13 CFR 124.520 and 13 CFR 125.9 a Mentor, under no circumstances, can be permitted to have more than three protégés at one time.
 Documents to submit to the SBA to get your application approved include:

 - Copies of the federal tax returns it submitted to the IRS, or audited financial statements, including any notes, or in the case of publicly traded concerns, the filings required by the Securities and Exchange Commission (SEC), for the past three years.

-Tip: Once you become an approved mentor, you must annually certify that you continue to possess good character and have favorable financial position.
+Tip: Once you become an approved mentor, you must annually certify that you continue to possess good character and have a favorable financial position.

 Small businesses need the extra boost to become successful in the federal procurement marketplace.
 Therefore, the SBA looks for certain criteria making a determination as to whether or not you meet the Mentor definition.
 Your business must: